Viktor Tsoi: First albums

 In the spring of 1982, Kino began recording its debut album 45 at Andrei Tropillo's studio.
 Members of Aquarium took part in the recording, with Boris Grebenshchikov directing the album.
 By the summer, the album was completely finished.
 Its duration was 45 minutes, after which the album was named 45.
 The album got some distribution and Kino performed in many apartment concerts in Moscow and Leningrad.

 On 19 February 1983, a joint concert with Kino and Aquarium took place.
 After the concert, Yuri Kasparyan was invited to join the band as a guitarist.
 In the spring, Rybin left Kino due to disagreements with Tsoi.
 Tsoi and Kasparyan spent the summer on joint rehearsals.
 As a result, Kino recorded the album 46, which was initially thought of as a demo for Nachalnik Kamchatki (Начальник Камчатки).
 46 was widely distributed and was considered to be a full-fledged album.
 In the fall of 1983, Tsoi went to a psychiatric hospital in Pryazhka, where he spent a month and a half.
 As a result, Tsoi was not conscripted into the army.
 After being discharged from the psychiatric hospital, he wrote the song "Trankvilizator" (Транквилизатор).

-"Peremen!/"My zhdyom peremen" ("Changes!"/"We are waiting for changes"), first performed by Tsoi in the summer of 1986, quickly became an important political song, an embodiment of the spirit of the Perestroika.
-It remains a powerful political song, prominently used during 2020–2021 Belarusian protests.
+"Peremen!" ("Changes"), first performed by Tsoi in the summer of 1986, became heavily associated with the social shifts of the Perestroika era and later saw use in various post-Soviet political movements, such as the 2020–2021 Belarusian protests.

+Despite the song later becoming a staple of political demonstrations, its politicization took place against the wishes of Viktor Tsoi, who insisted that the track was not a protest song.